mohanhh/DatasEngineeringCapstoneProject/Readme.md

 us-cities-demographics.csv: us-cities-demographics loaded as csv file. port_of_entry_codes.csv: Airport Code Table.
 This is a simple table of airport codes, corresponding cities and states, loaded as csv file.

+##### Rationale for the choice of tools and technologies for the project:
+I am choosing Spark to load and analyze the data.
+Spark is a popular opensource Analytical Tool supported on all major cloud platforms.
+Spark partitions the data and assigns it to individual worker nodes.
+Any growth in data could be easily handled by adding more executors to Spark cluster.
+Spark also has in buit SQL Engine which makes it easy to analyze the data using familiar SQL syntax.
+After analysis, the data is being saved in Redshift.
+Users can use variety of front end tools like Tableu or Power BI to generate reports and graphs from this data.
+#### Propose how often the data should be updated and why.
+I propose that the data could be updated monthly.
+This will allow one to analyze visitor data to the country on a monthly and quarterly basis.

+#### Write a description of how you would approach the problem differently under the following scenarios:
+#### The data was increased by 100x :
+I would still use Spark to analyze the data.
+But perhaps we can reduce the time between updates to weekly to reduce time taken to analyze the data.
+As the final data is saved in Redshift which can handle peta bytes of data, the solution would still work.

+#### The data populates a dashboard that must be updated on a daily basis by 7am every day.
+I would propose that we use Airflow to schedule following jobs a.)
+Kick off Cloud formation scripts to create an EMR cluster b.)
+Add Spark as one of the custom step in the EMR and run the code c.)
+Once the Spark job ends the data is available in Redshift, now kick off job to update the Dashboard.

+#### The database needed to be accessed by 100+ people.
+Data is being stored in Redshift, which can easily scale to handle 100+ people accessing the data.
+We can always add more compute nodes to allow simultaneous access to more people